matthewfranglen/java-tools-aspect-oriented-programming-presentation/NOTES.md

 Parsing produces an Abstract Syntax Tree.

 [show "parse" of simple expression]
+Go through this.

-It happens that expressions in bytecode are very shallow, and so the abstract syntax tree is relatively simple.
+[show breakdown of class -> {fields, methods -> {expressions}} type tree] It happens that expressions in bytecode are very shallow, and so the abstract syntax tree is relatively simple.
 This makes it easier to work with.

-[show breakdown of class -> {fields, methods -> {expressions}} type tree]

 #### Alterations